intel/pmem-csi/deploy/kustomize/testing/README.md

 The pmem-csi-controller-testing Service exposes the PMEM-CSI controller's csi.sock as a TCP service with a dynamically allocated port, on any node of the cluster.
 For this to work, the pmem-csi-controller has to be patched with the controller-socat-patch.yaml.
-Due to https://github.com/kubernetes-sigs/kustomize/issues/937, that file has to be duplicated in the repo.

 The pmem-csi-node-testing DaemonSet forwards /var/lib/kubelet/plugins/pmem-csi.intel.com/csi.sock on all nodes,